amberdata/evan-blog-posts/README.md

-## Evan Amberdata work
+## Evan Blog Posts
-My home directory for Amberdata work.
-This directory is private, and hosts my public repos for blog posts as submodules.
+Each golder corresponds to a blog post.